 Gently insert the chip into the board.
-If the chip doesn't drop into the board, you may need to bend the pins of the chip inward slightly so the pins are all parallel to each other.
+If the chip doesn't drop into the board, you may need to bend the pins of the chip inward a bit more (as described above) so the pins are all parallel to each other.
+Once the chip is in the board, give it a light squeeze to make sure it's firmly against the board.

-Turn the board over and solder the fourteen pins on the chip.
-Don't use too much solder -- if too much flows out the other side of the hole, it'll make a mess.
+Turn the board over and solder all twenty-eight (28!!!) pins on the chip.
+Don't use too much solder -- if too much flows through the hole and out to the other side of the board, it'll make a mess.